Anthoche/Area/README.md

 KiKonect is an “Area”-style automation platform.
 Backend in Go + PostgreSQL, web in React/Vite, mobile build in Flutter.
 Workflows can be manual, interval, or webhook-triggered; they enqueue jobs executed via HTTP to an `action_url`.
+If you want to extend the platform (new triggers, services, actions, etc.), read the [Contributing Guide](CONTRIBUTING.md).

 ## ✨ Key Features